sprout-laravel/docs/service-overrides.md

 #### The `setup` hook

-The [`setup` hook](lifecycle#tenancy-setup) refers to the tenancy lifecycle hook where the current tenant changes to a new tenant.
+The [`setup` hook][1] refers to the tenancy lifecycle hook where the current tenant changes to a new tenant.
-This includes the changing of the tenant during a request, as well the initial setting of a tenant, where the previous tenant could be considered `null`.
+This includes the changing of the tenant during a request, as well, the initial setting of a tenant, where the previous tenant, could be considered `null`.

 This hook is intended to be used to set up anything necessary for the multitenanted functionality, whether it's generic or specific to the current tenant.